rybkady/HAILO-YOLO-INFERENCE-for-RPi5/README.md

 ### 1. Export YOLO model to ONNX

-If you have Ultralytics installed:
+If you have Ultralytics installed on yor PC or Raspberry Pi, just run the console command:

 ```bash
 yolo export model=flies.pt format=onnx